zpaolo11x/Arcadeflow/README.md

 - 'Region Priority' : Sort the regions used to scrape multi-region media and metadata in order of preference
 - 'Reset Region Table' : Reset sorting and selection of Region entries
-- 'Scrape Timeout' : Set the number of seconds to wait for each scrape operation to complete SCREENSCRAPER
+- 'Scrape Timeout' : Set the number of seconds to wait for each scrape operation to complete ScreenScraper
 - 'SS Username' : Enter your screenscraper.fr username
 - 'SS Password' : Enter your screenscraper.fr password
-MAME DATA FILES
+MAME Data Files
 - 'History.dat' : History.dat location.
 - 'Index clones' : Set whether entries for clones should be included in the index.
 Enabling this will make the index significantly larger
 - 'Generate History index' : Generate the history.dat index now (this can take some time)
 - 'Bestgames.ini' : Bestgames.ini location for MAME.
-ES XML IMPORT
+ES XML Import
 - 'Import XML data for all romlists' : If you specify a RetroPie xml path into emulator import_extras field you can build the romlist based on those data
 - 'Import XML data for current romlists' : If you specify a RetroPie xml path into emulator import_extras field you can build the romlist based on those data
 - 'Prefer genreid categories' : If GenreID is specified in your games list, use that instead of usual categories